AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 ## Notes on work in progress

 - [ ] Fix remaining keyboard buttons.
 - [ ] Fix Yoga conversion — if possible.
+ClamshellMode?
 - [ ] Increase max VRAM?
 - [ ] → Try to enable hibernation.
+- [ ] HPTE, TPDM in SSDT-OSI
-- [ ] Final cleaning: removing serial, public repo, etc.
+- [ ] Final cleaning and public repo.

 ## BIOS settings

-[TODO] Recheck
+[TODO] Recheck which options are needed

 - Config
+  - Network
+    - Wake-on-LAN → *Disabled* ?
+    - UEFI network stack → *Disabled* ?
+  - Power
+    - Sleep mode → *Linux*
   - Thunderbolt
     - BIOS Assist mode → *Disabled*
+    - Security → *Disabled* ?
-    - Thunderbolt Device → *Enabled*
+    - Thunderbolt Preboot → *Disabled* ?
-  - Sleep mode → *Linux*
+  - Intel AMT → *Disabled* ?
 - Security
-  - Security chip → *Disabled*
-  - Fingerprint predesktop → *Disabled*
+  - Fingerprint predesktop → *Disabled* ?
-  - Secure Boot → *Disabled*; Clear all keys if needed
+  - Secure Boot → *Disabled*; Clear all keys if needed.
+  - Virtualization
+    - Kernel DMA → *Disabled*
+    - Vt-d → see notes on DMAR in next section.
+    - Enhanced Windows Biometrics → *Disabled*
+  - IO ports
+    - I suggest disabling all devices you won't use.
+    - I.e. disable WWAN (if you even have one), fingerprint if you're going to use only macOS.
   - Intel SGX → *Disabled*
-- Network
-  - WOL → *Disabled*
-  - UEFI IPv4,IPv6 stack → *Disabled*
+  - Device Guard → *Disabled*
 - Startup
+  - UEFI/Legacy → *UEFI*
   - CSM Support → *Disabled*

 There is no CFG lock in BIOS (it's inside engineering menu), and usual ways of switching it (modified GRUB, RU) **do not work**.
 Reportedly, the only way to toggle it or enable engineering menu is through direct BIOS write, with programmer clip and all, with corresponding dangers (doing that breaks TPM, among other things).
+Thus we have to use corresponding quirk in OC.

 There is no DVMT Prealloc setting (it's inside engineering menu along with CFG Lock), but fortunately it's already 64Mb by default, enough for framebuffer.